PHP-FFMpeg/PHP-FFMpeg/docs/source/Recipes.rst

 Advanced media type
 +++++++++++++++++++

 This section presents usage for the different interfaces.
 You can combine them for your own formats.

+.. _resizable-reference:

 Resizable
 .........